kalisio/kdk/docs/guides/development/develop.md

 Use [Chrome DevTools](https://medium.com/@paul_irish/debugging-node-js-nightlies-with-chrome-devtools-7c4a1b95ae27), look at this [tutorial video](https://www.youtube.com/watch?v=Xb_0awoShR8).
 Usually you simply have to open `chrome://inspect` in the Chrome URL.

-If you want to launch a specific test use: `npm run mocha -- --grep "My test"`.
+If you want to launch a specific test use: `yarn mocha -- --grep "My test"`.

-If you want to pause the debugger when running the tests this should do it: `npm run mocha -- --inspect-brk`.
+If you want to pause the debugger when running the tests this should do it: `yarn mocha -- --inspect-brk`.

 If you want to debug replicas you can use the following environment variables to launch two instances of your apps:
 * **PORT / HTTPS_PORT**: API server port for HTTP and HTTPS modes
 * **CLIENT_PORT / HTTPS_CLIENT_PORT**: frontend server port for HTTP and HTTPS modes

-For the backend run one instance with `$ yarn/npm run dev` and the other one with `$ yarn/npm run dev:replica` (this will use another port for the Node.js debugger on the second instance and avoid conflict).
+For the backend run one instance with `$ yarn dev` and the other one with `$ yarn dev:replica` (this will use another port for the Node.js debugger on the second instance and avoid conflict).

 ## Cordova wrapper